Meet the #1 prescribed once-weekly GH treatment from Novo Nordisk—check it out!a

 LET’S GO!

 Norditropin® is a treatment for children and adults with growth hormone deficiency (GHD) and children with other growth-related disorders.
-It has been used for over 25 years and is the most prescribed growth hormone therapy on the market.a
+It has been used for over 25 years and is the #1 prescribed once-daily growth hormone therapy on the market.a

 Hand holding a package